American Ninja Warrior: Qualifiers

 At the top of both walls, a competitor presses a buzzer that stops the timer and records their time, ending their run on the course.
-The top 30 competitors who go the farthest in the least amount of time advance to the city finals course.
+The top 30 competitors who go the farthest in the least time advance to the city finals course.
 Since the fifth season, competitors who complete the qualifiers automatically move on to the semifinals.
 Since the ninth season, the top five women also advance to the semifinals, even if they have not finished in the top 30.
 In the 15th season, the leaderboards for men and women have divided into top 13 men and top 5 women.

 Starting with season 15, a new qualifying segment, The Runoffs, was introduced.
 After all contestants of the night run their courses, the two competitors of men and women who finish outside of automatic semifinal spot compete against each other on a course of four obstacles introduced in previous seasons.
 The competitor who goes farther or faster than their opponent advances to semifinals, while the second runner is eliminated.

 From season 4 to 11, the qualifiers were called City Qualifiers and were held in various cities around the United States.
 However, after the shutdown of the series due to COVID-19 pandemic, all city qualifiers were suspended, while filming for the twelfth season was entirely held in St. Louis, while the current format of qualifiers was established and later implemented in future seasons.
 All qualifiers are now held in a single predetermined city, and the show covers all the contestants' expenses, including travel costs and accommodation.
 Showrunner Anthony Storm said that there is a chance that the series will return to the old model of qualifiers.